Hurricane Fiona slams Dominican Republic after knocking out power in Puerto Rico and causing "catastrophic" damage

 That hurricane caused nearly 3,000 deaths and destroyed the power grid.
 Five years later, more than 3,000 homes still have only a blue tarp as a roof.

-Authorities announced Monday that power had been returned to 100,000 customers on an island of 3.2 million people, but power distribution company Luma said it could take days to fully restore service.
+Authorities announced Monday that power had been returned to 100,000 customers on an island of 3.2 million people, but Luma said it could take days to fully restore service.

-U.S. President Joe Biden had declared a state of emergency in the U.S. territory as the eye of the storm approached the island's southwest corner.
+Mr. Biden had already declared a state of emergency in the U.S. territory as the eye of the storm approached the island's southwest corner.

 Puerto Rico's health centers were running on generators - and some of those had failed.
 Health Secretary Carlos Mellado said crews rushed to repair generators at the Comprehensive Cancer Center, where several patients had to be evacuated.